 As in B2C market research, it is necessary to go through a qualitative phase in B2B.
 However, the method must be adapted to the context.
 Indeed, professionals are not “targets” like the others and must, therefore, be approached appropriately.
 We, accordingly, advise you to proceed as follows:

 Experts are people who have extensive knowledge of the market in which you are interested.
 They may be specialised consultants, members of professional organisations or even diplomatic staff (each embassy has national economic experts who can be called upon, especially if you are a national of the country in question).
 The size of B2B markets and companies active in this sector justifies that people make it their speciality on a full-time basis.
+Their specialisation represents a significant added value for anyone wishing to carry out market research.
+It will notably be a question of identifying them upstream to understand which expert profiles are most likely to bring you added value.

 Get help from these experts to establish the criteria for evaluating competition and identify the “pain points” of B2B customers.
 Do not hesitate to ask for contacts to simplify your recruitment of people to be interviewed in the next phase.